cbepxbeo/octopus/README.md

 ```

-With all the overhead, parallel filtering will run one and a half to two times faster.

 <b>If you nest parallel tasks in other parallel tasks, the method will do its job hundreds of times slower</b>